john-ejoke/john-ejoke/SOC_Operations/soc-incident-response-playbook-emotet/README.md

 One of the first things I do in any investigation is build a timeline.
 It tells me not just what happened but in what order.
 The sequence here is what made it clear I was dealing with an APT-style intrusion rather than a one-off incident.

-> **Key Observation:** The attacker spent six weeks silently preparing: disabling the firewall on October 10 and clearing logs on September 1.
+> **Key Observation:** The attacker spent weeks silently preparing: disabling the firewall on October 10 and clearing logs as far back as September 1, eleven weeks before the core attack.
 Then on November 16, within a single three-hour burst, they dropped malware, established C2, and dumped credentials.
 This pattern is consistent with a pre-positioned threat actor who had already established a foothold before the core execution phase.

 ### 3.1 Visual Timeline